Press - Cultural References -

 - Computer-simulation showing the proposed U.S./Mexico-boarder-fence.
 During the

-introduction of Escape from New York, there's an almost identical schematic
+introduction of Escape from New York, there is an almost identical schematic

 showing Manhattan-Island-prison and its containment wall.
 Even details like the